 Tenant External Recipient Rate Limit Rollout Schedule

-Below are the rollout phases for the Exchange Online Tenant outbound email limits enforcement.
+Below are the rollout phases for the Exchange Online Tenant outbound email limits enforcement in the WW (Commercial) environment.

 The Tenant External Recipient Rate Limit (TERRL) is determined by the number of email licenses purchased or if a tenant has only trial licenses.